Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Methodology overview

 \begin{enumerate} \item The SPH gas is separated into its neutral and ionized constituents as dictated by the electron fraction provided by the \gadget simulations.

 \item The neutral gas is divided into giant molecular clouds (GMCs) according to the observed mass function of GMCs in the Milky Way (MW) and nearby quiescent galaxies.
-The GMCs are modelled as logotropic spheres with their sizes and internal velocity dispersions derived according to pressure-normalized scaling relations.
+The GMCs are modeled as logotropic spheres with their sizes and internal velocity dispersions derived according to pressure-normalized scaling relations.

-\item Each GMC is assumed to consist of three spherically symmetric regions: 1) a FUV-shielded molecular core region where all carbon is locked up in \ci and CO; 2) an outer molecular region where both \ci\ and C{\sc ii} can exist; and 3) a largely neutral atomic layer of \hi, \hii ~and C{\sc ii}.
+\item Each GMC is assumed to consist of three spherically symmetric regions: (1) a FUV-shielded molecular core region where all carbon is locked up in \ci and CO; (2) an outer molecular region where both \ci\ and C{\sc ii} can exist; and (3) a largely neutral atomic layer of \hi, \hii ~and C{\sc ii}.
 The last region mimics the FUV-stratified PDRs observed at the surfaces of molecular clouds \citep{hollenbach99}.
+This layer can contain both atomic and ionized gas, but we shall refer to it simply as the PDR gas.
 The relative extent of these regions within each cloud, and thus the densities at which they occur, ultimately depends on the strength of the impinging FUV-field and CR ionization rate.
 The latter are set to scale with the local SFR volume density and, by requiring thermal balance with the cooling from line emission (from C{\sc ii}, \oi, and \h2), determine the temperatures of the molecular and atomic gas phases.

 \item The remaining ionized gas of the SPH simulation is divided into \hii\ clouds of radius equal to the smoothing lengths, temperature equal to that of the SPH simulation and constant density.